dyninst/testsuite/README.md

 -v -log logfilename -debugPrint
 ```

-The testsuite can be run two modes: The full run mode and a one-test mode.
+The testsuite can be run two modes: To run all tests or to run a specific test.

 ## runTests

-The runTests executable will run all tests the comes with the testsuite.
+The runTests executable will run all the tests that comes with the testsuite.

 Example usage: